A-Diafi/data-train-in-the-cloud/README.md

 - It's optimized for large transformation such as `group-by`, `join`, `where` etc...easily
 - But it's not optimized for frequent row-by-row insert/delete

-Le WagonCab is actually using a managed postgreSQL (e.g. [Google Cloud SQL](https://cloud.google.com/sql)) as its main production database on which it's Django app is storing / reading hundred thousands of individual transactions per day!
+Le WagonCab is actually using a managed postgreSQL (e.g. [Google Cloud SQL](https://cloud.google.com/sql)) as its main production database on which its Django app is storing / reading hundred thousands of individual transactions per day!

 Every night, Le WagonCab launch a "database replication" job that applies the daily diffs of the "main" postgresSQL into the "replica" Big Query warehouse.
 Why?
 - Because you don't want to run queries directly against your production-database!
 That could slow down your users.